Changing Careers

 -

+Show that you can do the job (as any job seeker would).
 "Duh," right.
 It is harder than it sounds.
 Employers tend to play it safe when they hire.
-They are concerned that the person might be an axe murderer or thief or won't stay long.
+They are concerned that the candidate might be a problem hire.
 So, think like an employer when you write your cover letter and resume (and LinkedIn profile).

 -